 - Provide three professional references for contact.

-Full Crisis Hotline Training - There are four phases in the VIA LINK Hotline Counselor Training program totaling approximately 60 hours of training.
+Full Crisis Hotline Training - Crisis Hotline volunteers answer the National Suicide Prevention Lifeline, Helpline 2-1-1, and have the option of working on the Crisis Teen Textline.
+There are four phases in the VIA LINK Hotline Volunteer Training program totaling approximately 60 hours of training.
 In order to become a Hotline Counselor, each trainee must fully participate in all four phases.
-Crisis Hotline Counselors answer the National Suicide Prevention Lifeline, Helpline 2-1-1, and have the option of working on the Crisis Teen Textline.

 Helpline 2-1-1 Training - Volunteers/Interns have the option of becoming Information & Referral Specialists, answering only Helpline 2-1-1.
-I&R Specialists will become familiar with VIA LINK’s resource database of over three thousand local non-profits and community organizations within VIA LINK’s ten parish service area while providing information and referrals to callers in need.
+I&R Specialists will become familiar with VIA LINK’s resource database of over three thousand local non-profits and community organizations and provide information and referrals to callers in need.
 I&R Specialists will also assist in the expansion of VIA LINK’ resource and information databases.
 The Helpline 2-1-1 Training is approximately 20 hours of training, including three phases.
 In order to become a Hotline Counselor, each trainee must fully participate in all three phases.

 - Mental Health